Scrappy-Doo: It was an accident!

 - And poor Jimmy Carter had to deal with his own, drunken brother deciding to take a whizz on the White House lawn, in front of reporters.

-- And, of course, then there's Ozzy Osbourne peeing on the Alamo.
+- Rock star Ozzy Osbourne once relieved himself on the Alamo.
 In a dress.
 This got him banned from entering the city of San Antonio.

 - Ozzy later said that some Hispanic prisoners with whom he shared a holding cell claimed they pee on the Alamo all the time.